 H: You run a concentrated portfolio.
-XYZ was a big position when you invested, and it’s even bigger today, given the appreciation.
-Intelligent investors concentrate portfolios and hold on to take advantage of what they know, but they diversify holdings and sell as things rise to limit the potential damage from what they don’t know.
+XYZ was in a big position when you invested, and it’s even bigger today, given the appreciation.
+Intelligent investors concentrate portfolios and hold on to take advantage of what they know.
+Still, they diversify holdings and sell as things rise to limit the potential damage from what they don’t know.
 Hasn’t the growth in this position put our portfolio out of whack in that regard?

 Portfolio Optimization Models

-The bottom line for Marks are the followings:
+The bottom line for Marks is the followings:

 - we should base our investment decisions on our estimates of each asset’s potential,